 In this example, we’ve interpreted “Invoice Date” as a date that is displayed as a string and “Week Day” as a day of the week.

 After loading the CSV file and configuring the fields in the Field List, the pivot table has the following view:

-ds+ prefix is formatted
+ds+ prefix is formatted according to the

 dd/MM/yyyy pattern, the values of “Week Day” column with

-which are sorted in a natural order, not an alphabetical one.
+w+ prefix are interpreted as days of the week that are sorted in a natural order, not an alphabetical one.

-D+prefix to “Invoice Date” column to see the difference.
+D+ prefix to “Invoice Date” column to see the difference.
 The data source will look in the following way: